EXCCoin/exccdata/README.md

 which may be specified via the `-A/--appdata` and `-b/--datadir` settings.
 However, the location of the config file may be set with `-C/--configfile`.
-If encountering errors involving file system paths, check the permissions on these folders to ensure that *the user running dcrdata* is able to access these paths.
+If encountering errors involving file system paths, check the permissions on these folders to ensure that *the user running exccdata* is able to access these paths.

-The "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.
+The "public" and "views" folders *must* be in the same folder as the `exccdata` executable.
 Set read-only permissions as appropriate.

 ## Updating

 First, update the repository (assuming you have `master` checked out):

-    cd $GOPATH/src/github.com/decred/dcrdata
+    cd $GOPATH/src/github.com/EXCCoin/exccdata
     git pull origin master
     dep ensure -vendor-only
     go build